Market Making – A Simple Day Trading Strategy for Consistent Profits

 When most people think of day trading or trading in general, they think in terms of breakout trades.
 That is, waiting for prices to hold above or below a significant price level like 20 period high or low.
 This can certainly work, but there are more powerful strategies as you will see with market making.
 The concept itself is rather simple.
 Market-making traders will watch the market for inefficiencies such as a choke in the bid-ask spread and pounce on those inefficiencies to capture spreads or scalp markets.

-Read: Profit Trading for Coinbase – A Comprehensive Guide to Enhance Your Crypto Earnings
+Read: Simple Profitable Trading System Videos – A Comprehensive Guide to Boost Your Trading Skills

 Scalping for a Few Ticks